 If you have a passion for the outdoors and enjoy working with people, consider a career in parks, tourism and recreation management.

-The University of Montana-Missoula’s B.S. in Parks, Tourism & Recreation Management degree is designed to prepare students for professional positions developing and managing nature-based recreation experiences and park resources for public land management agencies, nonprofit organizations, and the nature-based tourism industry.
+Parks, Tourism & Recreation Management professionals develop and manage nature-based recreation experiences and park resources for public land management agencies, nonprofit organization and the nature-based tourism industry.

 Attributes of Successful Parks, Tourism & Recreation Management Professionals